DriveAgent-R1: Advancing VLM-based Autonomous Driving with Active Perception and Hybrid Thinking: Experiments

 \subsubsection{Dataset}

 \paragraph{Automated Label Generation for Meta-actions.} We produce labels for meta-action sequences with a rule-first, VLM-corrected pipeline.
-Starting from vehicle trajectory points, we use a 3-second sliding window to map each segment to a predefined vocabulary of speed and trajectory actions.
+Starting from vehicle trajectory points, we use a 3-second sliding window to map each segment to a predefined vocabulary of speed and trajectory actions, employing thresholds iteratively optimized via dual VLM-human feedback.
 This yields a four-step discrete meta-action sequence for the next 8 seconds at 2-second intervals.
 To correct a small number of ambiguous or boundary cases, we then feed the resulting sequence and its BEV-map visualization into GPT-4.1 for refinement.
-Full rules and prompt details are in the Appendix~\ref{app:meta_action_label}.
+Full rules and optimization details are in the Appendix~\ref{app:meta_action_label}.

 \paragraph{Training Data.} All training data are drawn from our Drive-Internal dataset, which comprises 35K video clips specifically targeting long-tail and complex scenarios.
 This dataset features over 40 distinct driving situations, including challenging events like road works and animal crossings.
 To leverage its rich diversity, one or two key frames are sampled from each clip, focusing on the moments surrounding critical events.
 For Stage 1 (DM-SFT), we generate 4K high-quality CoT data using the pipeline from Sec.~\ref{DM-SFT}, splitting it evenly into the tool-necessary set $D_\text{tool}$ and the tool-unnecessary set $D_\text{text}$ (2K each).
 For the Cascaded RL phase, we construct an exploratory set $D_{explore}$ by sampling 15K instances from the data not assigned to $D_{tool}$ or $D_{text}$, ensuring the sampling maintains a balanced distribution of actions at each timestep in the sequence.